viking-saver/windows-itpro-docs/windows/deployment/do/mcc-enterprise-uninstall.md

 # Uninstall MCCE caching software from a host machine

 This article describes how to uninstall Microsoft Connected Cache for Enterprise and Education (MCCE) caching software from a host machine.
-This should be done after deleting the cache node in the Azure Portal.
+These steps should be taken after deleting the cache node in the Azure portal.

 ## Steps to uninstall MCCE from a Windows host machine